Confluence Post-Upgrade Checks

 Confirm that attachments are accessible and searchable.

-Outdated third-party plugins can cause upgrade failure.
+Outdated third-party apps can cause upgrade failure.
 Quite often, they will just be incompatible and simply do not work anymore.
-If you discover that your plugin is no longer working, please check for the latest version for your plugin in the Atlassian Plugin Exchange or check for compatibility in the Universal Plugin Manager.
+If you discover that your app is no longer working, please check for the latest version for your app in the The Atlassian Marketplace or check for compatibility in the Universal Plugin Manager.